-Our capital score for the bank in our scorecard is adjusted downwards to reflect the bank's relatively low equity certificates (EC) capital structure, with the EC holders owning only 17.3% of the bank's total capital.
+Our assigned capital score is adjusted downwards to Aa3 to reflect the bank's relatively low equity certificates (EC) capital structure, with the EC holders owning only 17.3% of the bank's capital.
 We believe that this structure could challenge the bank to raise new capital if needed, especially during periods of financial distress, compared to other local savings banks that are either fully listed or have an EC ownership ratio of more than 60%.
 Nonetheless, we believe that the bank has good capital buffers to withstand the current pressures resulting from the global outbreak of coronavirus.